theok3462/DreamTeam/README.md

-This project combines a complete chess rules engine with a Java Swing graphical user interface to create a polished, fully playable chess game with several customization and extra-credit features.
+This project delivers a polished full chess game built entirely in Java using Swing.

+The game includes dynamic visuals, real-time logic, customization features, and full gameplay mechanics.

-Enjoy the game! ♟️
+Enjoy playing!